jamiehand/jamiehand.github.io/projects/index.md

 ### Spring 2015

   * My first website was created with WordPress in January 2015.
-To create it, I purchased a web hosting package, registered and purchased a domain, and found a theme that I liked, even contacting the theme's makers when the theme was not behaving as expected.
+To create it, I purchased a web hosting package, registered and purchased a domain, found a theme that I liked, and contacted the theme's makers when the theme was not behaving as expected (Classic.
+We got it figured out).
 Designing that site was a lot of fun, and it was beautiful!
-But I wanted to go deeper into the code behind my website, which is why I decided to create the website you are looking at!
+But I wanted to go deeper into the code behind my website, which is why I decided to create this website in Summer 2015.